1EdTech/casa-protocol/protocol.md

 The key word **set** in this document is to be interpreted as an unordered data structure of elements.

-The key word **object** in this document is to be interpreted as an unordered data structure of key-value pairs, referred to in language systems by terms including, but not limited to, "object", "associative array", "hash map" and "key-value store".
+The key word **object** in this document is to be interpreted as an unordered data structure of key-value pairs, referred to in language systems by terms including, but not limited to, "object", "associative array", "hash map", "dictionary" and "key-value store".
 The term **property** or **attribute** in this document may be interpreted as synonymous with **key** to mean a reference within the object that returns a **value**.

 The key word **wildcard mask** (alternatively: **mask**) in this document is to be interpreted as the binary inverse of the key word "network mask" as described by RFC 4632 ["Classless Inter-domain Routing (CIDR)"].